Contact Us

 • Classical communication channels will be used for heralding results, timing and synchronization, etc.

-Hardware used by quantum networks can differ in type of components used - the makes, models, and vendors of the components may all be varied.
+Hardware used by entanglement-based networks can differ in type of components used - the makes, models, and vendors of the components may all be varied.
 Components will continue to evolve, and requirements for each network will differ based on use cases and limitations such as environmental factors and budget restrictions.
 There may never be a completely uniform set of components used for quantum networks, but the components will still operate under the principles laid out in this article.

-The quantum network stack:
+The entanglement-based network stack:

-Copy of V2 Quantum Networks 101 Webinar-3
+2024-03-21 Quantum Networks 101 Webinar-3

 The stack is typically broken into 5 layers: